Research

 Working papers

 • “Midstream Infrastructure and Environmental Externalities in Oil and Gas: Permian Basin Flaring and Methane Emissions.”
 With Wes Blundell, Ben Gilbert, and Gregory B. Upton Jr. Available on SSRN.
+R&R at JAERE.

 We estimate the short-run causal effect of congestion in natural gas midstream processing and transmission infrastructure on upstream environmental externalities from oil and gas production in the Permian basin between 2015 and 2021.
 We estimate that transmission congestion caused 34 percent of flaring and 10 percent of methane emissions valued at $527M and $674M in annual climate costs.
 We also find significant increases in flaring around processing plants when they experience congestion.
 At the well level, we find that gas-directed wells reduce output in response to midstream congestion, while oil-directed wells, which produce the majority of Permian gas, do not.
 Instead, oil wells flare excess gas.
 We find that wellhead netback gas prices respond differently at oil versus gas-directed wells when there is congestion, and that wells which are vertically integrated with a processing plant also respond differently compared with ones that are not.
 Results of this research have implications for understanding the environmental externalities of the oil and gas supply chain and the role transportation infrastructure plays.

 • “Learning Where to Drill: Drilling Decisions and Geological Quality in the Haynesville Shale.”
 Revisions requested at Journal of Political Economy.
-SSRN Working paper Appendix Estimation code
+SSRN Working paper Appendix Estimation code R&R at JPE.

 We often link increasing productivity in resource extraction to innovation in how firms extract.
 Yet resource quality—where firms extract—is a key driver of productivity.
 Using a structural model and data from Louisiana’s Haynesville shale, I disentangle the impacts of how and where firms extract natural gas.
 Mineral lease contracts, learning about geology, and prices actually explain more than half of growth in output per well—not just technological change.
 Neglecting this may lead to over-optimistic long-run supply forecasts.
 I also show that growth in output per well masked large distortions caused by mineral lease contracts, which reduced resource rents.